Reviews You Can Rely On

 Controls

 It is incredibly easy to navigate the all-button controls while wearing the Tozo.
 There are three controls on the right earcup, with a multipurpose button and volume rocker on the back and an ANC mode button on the front.
-The HT2 also supports passive playback, so if the battery dies on a long travel day, you can plug in to continue.
+These button controls tend to function more reliably than competitors that rely heavily on touch controls.

 Customization

 Tozo provides users with a fully customizable EQ.
 The app has 16 EQ presets (which almost is too many) and a 10-point manual slider.
 We noticed a drastic change in the sound mix when using the presets or the slider.
-So, if you want more thump than the default balanced sound signature, you can have that.
+So, those looking for more thump than the default balanced sound signature can have that.

 tozo ht2 - select from hip-hop, dance, jazz, and more to find the perfect sound...